johnwati/bank-microservice-event-sourcing-cqrs/README.md

 ### Repository Design Pattern
     Provides interface abstraction by which we will interact with event store or write database Mongo Db will be used as eventStore and to retrieve events for given aggregate.
+### Builder Design Patter
+    Builder is a creational design pattern that lets you construct complex objects step by step.
+The pattern allows you to produce different types and representations of an object using the same construction code
 ### Domain Driven Design
     - Coined by Eric Evan in 2003
     - is an approach to structure and model software in a way that matches the business domain